-- a.
-Option One Amending the existing processes: This is a non-regulatory option.
+a.
+Option One - Amending the existing processes: This is a non-regulatory option.
 It would involve changes, primarily providing additional resources (primarily funding) to the current oversight system to build on the processes that already exist.
+There www.treasury.govt.nz/information-and-services/regulation/impact-analysis-requirements-regulatory-proposals.

-There are a range of ways this could be achieved (on a one-off, regular or occasional basis), which could be modified to wholly or partly achieve the objectives: - i.
-Greater use of Inquiries under the Inquiries Act 2013: Resources could be set aside to ensure that Inquiries are the routine function used to scrutinise the NZDF when matters arise.
-These could be one off or on a more ongoing basis.
+are a range of ways this could be achieved (on a one-off, regular or occasional basis), which could be modified to wholly or partly achieve the objectives:

+- i.
+Greater use of inquiries under the Inquiries Act 2013: Resources could be set aside to ensure that inquiries are the routine function used to scrutinise the NZDF when matters arise.
+These could be one-off or on a more ongoing basis.
 This would require determining the type of Inquiry (Public, Government or Royal Commission), establishing the terms of reference and appointing Inquirers.
 Inquiries can be, and often are, launched when there is a matter of significant public concern, in an environment where there is little information and when there is no other appropriate other body to provide scrutiny.
-Broadly, inquiries can identify why an issue occurred, how the relevant agency responded, and make recommendations that might minimise the issue from occurring the in the future.
-Inquiries are generally expensive and take time, sometimes years. - ii.
-Providing more resources for existing agency investigations: Other bodies have the ability to scrutinise particular NZDF matters where they relate to their areas of jurisdiction.
-For example, the Serious Fraud Office and Police have existing independent powers to investigate and prosecute allegations of criminal activity; and the Office of the Auditor-General has broad ranging and independent powers to conduct financial or performance audits and can be requested to investigate.
-Under this option, the Auditor-General could be asked to routinely undertake performance audits into how the NZDF undertakes it functions or alternatively, there could be a general increase in funding to existing bodies would lead to more scrutiny of NZDF.
-Consideration of whether an existing body could deliver additional oversight functions is considered in Section 3.3. - iii.
+Broadly, Inquiries can identify why an issue occurred, how the relevant agency responded, and make recommendations that might minimise the issue from occurring in the future.
+Inquiries are generally expensive20 and take time, sometimes years. - Providing more resources for existing agency investigations: Other ii. bodies have the ability to scrutinise particular NZDF matters where they relate to their areas of jurisdiction.
+For example, the Serious Fraud Office and Police have existing independent powers to investigate and prosecute allegations of criminal activity, and the Office of the Auditor-General has broad-ranging and independent powers to conduct financial or performance audits and can be requested to investigate.
+Under this option, the Auditor-General could be asked to routinely undertake performance audits into how the NZDF undertakes it functions.
+Alternatively, there could be a general increase in funding to existing bodies to enable more scrutiny of the NZDF.
+Whether an existing body could deliver additional oversight functions is considered in Section 3.3. - iii.
 Greater use of non-statutory inquiries or Ministerial Inquiries: Ministers can request independent advice on any matter from appropriately qualified or trusted individuals.
 These types of inquiries provide no coercive powers nor do they give rise to privileges or immunities for participants.
 The NZDF could also appoint independent reviewers to look into matters and provide external perspectives.
-This option would use these to provide greater scrutiny of NZDF. - b.
-Option Two Establishing an IGD: This is a regulatory option to set up a new independent body to provide oversight of NZDF.
-An IGD would have key design features (scope, functions, powers and form) that could be calibrated in different ways to meet the objectives.
+This option would use these to provide greater scrutiny of the NZDF. - b.
+Option Two Establishing an IGD: This is a regulatory option to set up a new independent body to provide oversight of the NZDF.
+An IGD would have key design features (scope, functions, powers, and form) that could be calibrated in different ways to meet the objectives.